-Applications can only be submitted by a suitably empowered representative from the Indian university.
-The Indian university will act on behalf of and in consultation with the industry and UK partners.
-All correspondence from the Academy will be sent to the Indian university.
+Applications can only be submitted by a suitably empowered representative from the lead Partner Country University.
+The lead university will act on behalf of and in consultation with the industry and UK partners.
+All correspondence from the Academy will be sent to the lead university.